Curvettes and clusters of infinitely near points: Intersection matrix in terms of a cluster

 \section{Intersection matrix in terms of a cluster}

-\Nr Let $X_0$ be a two-dimensional regular scheme of finite type over $k$.
-Take a closed point $x_0 \in X_0$ and blow up at $x_0$ to obtain another two-dimensional regular scheme $X_1$ and repeat the process.
+\Nr Let $k$ be a field.
+Let $X_0$ be a two-dimensional regular scheme of finite type over $k$.
+Take a closed point $x_0 \in X_0$ and blow up at $x_0$ to obtain another two-dimensional regular scheme $X_1$ and repeat the process $s$ times.
 We get a finite sequence of blowing ups